a-sit-plus/signum/README.md

 never even leave the hardware crypto modules**!<br>
-This tight integration and our focus on mobile comes at the cost of the **Supreme KMP crypto provider only supporting JVM, Android, and iOS**. cryptography-kotlin, on the other hand allows you to perform a wider range of cryptographic functions an all KMP targets, Most prominently, it already supports RSA encryption, key stretching, and key derivation, which Signum currently lacks.
+This tight integration and our focus on mobile comes at the cost of the **Supreme KMP crypto provider only supporting JVM, Android, and iOS**. cryptography-kotlin, on the other hand, allows you to perform a wider range of cryptographic functions an all KMP targets, Most prominently, it already supports RSA encryption, key stretching, and key derivation, which Signum currently lacks.
 On the other hand, cryptography-kotlin currently offers neither hardware-backed crypto, nor attestation capabilities.